 Could be a trait of Asari.
 The UnfetteredCombat Pragmatist Aria gets kicked out of her home base on Omega by Cerberus in Mass Effect 3, but doesn't really care about an intricate plan to get back at them:

 Shepard: How do you plan on getting Omega back?
 Aria: I think I am going to employ violence.

 Garrus's men (when he was Archangel) are this as well.

 Shepard storming Cerberus headquarters near the end of the game considering how they constantly manipulated him/her in the previous game and tried to destroy all of his/her efforts for the war in 3.
 Especially when s/he guts Kai Leng like a fish for killing Thane, Miranda or Kirrahe.

-Max Payne: The title character goes on one of these after his partner, Alex Balder is killed and he is framed for it.
+In the first game, the title character goes on one of these after his partner, Alex Balder is killed and he is framed for it.
 He starts with Jack Lupino, the guy he considers responsible, moves on to Lupino's boss, Punchinello, and then sets his sights on Nicole Horne when it's discovered that she was behind not only Alex's murder and the frame up (pulled off by dirty cop and Dragon B.B.), but also the murder of Max's wife and baby girl by V-head junkies three years ago.

-And Max Payne 2 picks up before he starts his rampage.
+Max Payne 2 picks up before he starts his next rampage.
 It isn't until the 3rd and final chapter of the game that he goes from reactionary, self-defense killing to actively hunting down those who wronged him.
 And everybody dies.